nazrinrazak/DevRoadmap/readme.md

 git clone --depth=1 https://github.com/kamranahmedse/developer-roadmap.git
 ```

+## Containerisation
+Use this command in the DevRoadMap folder to containerise the application
+  * `sudo docker build -t haffizhissham0/capstone_developer_roadmaps:latest .`

 ## Contribution

 > Have a look at [contribution docs](./contributing.md) for how to update any of the roadmaps